Large-scale network motif analysis using compression: MDL Motif analysis

-As we will see later, the most important factor for compression is the number of links an instance has to nodes outside the instance.
-We call this the \emph{exdegree}.\footnote{Unlike the in- and outdegree, the exdegree is not a property of a node, but of a subgraph.} In order to find a subset of instances with low exdegree, we first sort ${\cal M}^\text{raw}$ by exdegree in ascending order.
-We then remove the first $M$, add it to our subset $\cal M$ and remove all other instances that overlap with it.
-We continue removing the first remaining instance until $\cal M$ is empty.
+An important factor for compression is the number of links an instance has to nodes outside the instance.
+We call this the \emph{exdegree}.\footnote{Unlike the in- and outdegree, the exdegree is not a property of a node, but of a subgraph.} We greedily remove all overlapping instances, always removing those with highest exdegree.

-\paragraph{Encoding integers} In the following, we will often need to encode single natural numbers, or a sequence of natural number from a finite range.
-For single numbers, we will use the code corresponding to the probability distribution $p^\N(n) = 1/ (n(n+1))$, and denote it $L^\N(n)$.

-For sequences of elements from a finite set, we use the code corresponding to a \emph{Dirichlet-Multinomial} (DM) distribution.
-Let $S$ be a sequence of length $k$ of elements from some alphabet $\Sigma$.
-Conceptually, the DM distribution models the following sampling process: we sample a probability vector $p$ on $[0, |\Sigma|]$ from a Dirichlet distribution with parameter vector $\alpha$, and then sample $k$ symbols from the categorical distribution represented by $p$.
-The probability mass function corresponding to this process can be expressed as